 Students enrolled in fewer than 6 credit hours for the summer term are not eligible for federal financial aid.

 Undergraduate students enrolled for summer will receive a Summer Scholarship offer, regardless of enrollment hours.
-This Summer Scholarship is calculated by taking the total value of institutional scholarships and dividing by tuition charges during the regular academic year.
-This is a student's Summer Scholarship "percentage."
+This Summer Scholarship is calculated by taking the total value of institutional scholarships and dividing it by tuition charges during the regular academic year.
+This is considered a student's Summer Scholarship "percentage."
 Students enrolled in summer courses will receive a Summer Scholarship that covers this percentage of their summer tuition charges.
 Because Summer Scholarships are based on tuition charges, they will vary from year to year.
 This policy is subject to change as funding is approved on an annual basis.

 ROTC scholarships awarded in the regular academic year are not used to calculate the Summer Scholarship percentage.
 For calculation purposes, the Office of Financial Aid will utilize the original institutional scholarship awards offered to the student prior to entry into the ROTC program for Summer Scholarship calculations.